 When I served as President of the Federation (2009-2011) I wrote a monthly column for Let’s Dance! and I used that as a platform for my ideas, dreams, complaints, and observations.
 Gary once suggested compiling some of my more inspirational pieces into a booklet for future dancers.
 That book never happened, but several of my favorites are reproduced on a page on my personal website.

-Let’s Dance! magazine has a seven decade history and I am proud to be one of its editors.
+Let’s Dance! magazine has a eight decade history and I am proud to be one of its editors.